devcurmudgeon/ybd/readme.md

 ### license

-- License is GPLv2 but other licensing can be considered on request
+- license is GPLv2 but other licensing can be considered on request
 - most of the copyright is currently Codethink but don't let that put you off.
-  There's no intent to keep this as a Codethink-only project, nor will there be any attempt to get folks to sign a contributor agreement.
-  Contributors retain their own copyright.
+  There's no intent to keep this as a Codethink-only project, nor will there be any attempt to get folks to sign a contributor agreement. contributors retain their own copyright.